johnjung/planning_tools/README.md

 ## matrix

 The matrix command takes an unsorted similarity matrix and clusters it using hierarchical clustering.
-I'll use [fruits and vegetables](./sample_data/fruits_and_vegetables.csv) as sample data.
+For small data sets you can compare these values pairwise and enter them into a spreadsheet manually; I'll use [fruits and vegetables](./sample_data/fruits_and_vegetables.csv) as sample data.

 To take a look at the unsorted data in the terminal: